 02 of 07

-Stand and look the other person in the eye before shaking hands.
+Stand and Look the Person in the Eye

 If you are sitting, rise before extending your hand.
 This shows respect and puts you on the same level as the other person.
 Make eye contact and offer a sincere smile to show that you are happy to be where you are.